Voidious/swe-basic-bench/README.md

 python runner.py report
 ```

-This will display the scores for all completed tasks and a final total score.
+This will display the scores for all completed tasks and a final total score in a markdown table.

 This structured approach allows an agent to systematically work through the benchmark, from understanding the task to seeing the final result.